Sofia: Top 10 Things to do

 No 6 – Wander round Borisova Gradina

-Return to the Metro and head a couple of stops back towards town, alighting at Vasil Levski Stadium for the next on the list on this morning’s socialist sculpture extravaganza.
+Return to the Metro and head a couple of stops back towards town, alighting at Vasil Levski Stadium for another socialist sculpture.
 This one is located in the Borisova Gradina; a large area of parkland, with plenty of gardens and statues as well as various cafes and bars for refreshments along the way.

 Beers at Borisova Gradina